slcs-jsc/jurassic/projects/examples/README.md

 as a function of tangent height.
 Their channel-dependent shapes are physically
 plausible: temperature, absorber amount, Planck emission, and the optical depth of the long slant path all change with tangent altitude, so the radiance need not vary monotonically.
+The 792 cm<sup>-1</sup> channel coincides with strong CO<sub>2</sub> emission/absorption features.
+It has lower transparency than the 832 cm<sup>-1</sup> channel, which coincides with a spectral window region.

 ![Limb temperature kernel at 792 cm-1](limb/plot_kernel_temperature_792.png)

 *Temperature kernel profiles for the limb geometry at 792 cm<sup>-1</sup>.*

-The temperature kernel is the sensitivity of simulated radiance to a local temperature perturbation.
+The temperature kernels or weighting functions show the sensitivity of simulated radiance to a local temperature perturbation.
 Each coloured profile belongs to a different tangent height.
 The long path segment near the tangent point localizes the sensitivity near and above that region; the ray does not sample lower altitudes, and optical depth limits contributions from more distant layers.
-The kernel is therefore a sensitivity diagnostic, not an independent validation result.

 For more background on kernels and Jacobians, see [Jacobians and sensitivity matrices](../../docs/manual/retrieval_theory.md#jacobians-and-sensitivity-matrices).

 ## Nadir example

-The nadir case looks down from a satellite across a latitude scan.
-It demonstrates how thermal emission emerging from the atmosphere is represented as brightness temperature in three nearby channels.
+The nadir case looks down from a satellite over an across-track scan.
+For convenience, this geometry is realized here simply as a scan over view point latitude.
+The example demonstrates how thermal emission emerging from the atmosphere is represented as brightness temperature in three nearby channels.

 ```bash
 cd projects/examples/nadir